Juan Carlos Blengio: Career

 Blengio started his playing career in 2000 with Tigre in the Argentine 3rd division.
 In 2004-2005 the club won both of the league titles to secure promotion to the 2nd division.
 In 2007 the club were promoted to the Argentine Primera División.
 The Apertura 2007 was Tigre's first season in the Primera since 1980, and Blengio's first taste of top flight football.
 Blengio was a key member of the first team, playing in 14 of Tigre's 19 games.
 The club finished in 2nd place which was the highest league finish in their history.

-Blengio left Tigre in July 2009 and joined Greek club Atromitos FC on loan.
+Blengio left Tigre in July 2009 and joined Greek club Atromitos on loan.
 However, he returned to Tigre the following season.
 He left Tigre in July 2012, when he signed for one season with Gimnasia y Esgrima La Plata.

 He stayed another year in La Plata, until his contract finalized and he returned to Tigre in 2014.